 The Renal Standing Committee (see Appendix D) oversees NQF's portfolio of 21 renal measures.
-In addition to the measures in the Renal portfolio, there are a number of other measures that could be considered related to renal care but are designated as more appropriate for inclusion in other NQF projects.
-These include various diabetes assessment and screening measures (Health and Wellbeing/Behavioral Health project), eye care measures (HEENT project), ACEI/ARB medication measures (Cardiovascular project), complications and outcomes measures (Health and Wellbeing/Surgery projects), cost and resource use measures (Resource Use project).
+There are additional measures that could be considered related to renal care but are designated as more appropriate for inclusion in other NQF projects.
+These include various diabetes assessment and screening measures, eye care measures, ACEI/ARB medication measures, complications and outcomes measures, cost and resource use measures.

-The renal portfolio contains 7 process measures and 14 outcome measures (see table below).
+The renal portfolio contains seven process measures and 14 outcome measures (see table below).